Fahrenheit 451 (2018 film): Plot

-Montag goes to Captain Beatty asking to be relieved of his duties, but the Captain does not accept.
+Montag goes to Captain Beatty, asking to be relieved of his duties, but the Captain does not accept.
 Undeterred, Montag, decides to help a group of rebels who have a plan to reproduce their knowledge through animals.
 This is achieved by embedding all their books into a starling's DNA.
 The starling is to be taken across the border into Canada where waiting scientists will extract its DNA, thereby enabling the knowledge contained therein to continue existing and to be disseminated to others in the future.
 Montag has the mission of obtaining a transponder from his fire department, with the intent to secure it onto the bird.
 Once attached, the starling will be traceable by a team of scientists who will then transfer the DNA to other animals.

 After Montag steals the transponder, Captain Beatty goes to Montag to confirm his intention to continue as a fireman burning books.
 The firemen go to Montag's house and find a large stash of planted books.
 On Beatty's orders, Montag starts burning the stash.
-Montag remembers that Captain Beatty was among the group of firemen who beat up his father for being an Eel and stops burning the books.
+Montag remembers that Captain Beatty was among the group of firemen who beat his father for being an Eel and stops burning the books.
 Montag is confronted by Captain Beatty, who erases his identity.
-After burning a fireman alive, Montag ends up on the run, eventually connecting with the group of Eels.
-The Eels' house is discovered by the firemen; Montag finds the bird and places a transponder inside it so that it can find its way to scientists in Canada.
-Captain Beatty confronts him and attempts to stop him but allows the bird to fly away.
-After Montag releases the bird, Beatty sets him on fire out of anger.
+After burning a fireman, Montag flees as a fugitive, eventually connecting with the group of Eels.
+The Eels' house is discovered by the firemen.
+Montag fixes a transponder to the bird's leg so that the scientists in Canada can find it.
+Captain Beatty confronts Montag and attempts to stop him, but Beatty allows the bird to fly away.
+Instead, after Montag releases the bird, Beatty angrily sets him on fire.

 The starling makes it to Canada and joins with an immense flock of other starlings.